Did they not let

-He employed one farmhand, and in the summer it was work for two.
+He employed one farmhand, and sometimes there was work for two people.

-It was a big improvement for them because there were plenty of them, and their mark was not that big.
+Before the Germans had taken him away, he gave his farm with all inventories for safekeeping to the Krask family.
+It was quite an improvement for them because there were plenty of them, and their mark was not that big.

-They gave back only two cows and said that the rest they will retain as a payment for the safekeeping!
+They gave back only two cows and said the rest they retain as payment for safekeeping!

 Luckily, the Germans did not come here because it was a wilderness.

-And said that he will claim to the partisans about it.
+And he said that he would claim to the partisans about it.

 My mother told me that she heard that entire quarrel because it was terribly loud.

-Then it was a kind of thump and a scream and everything became silent again.
+Then it was a thump and a scream, and everything became silent again.

 Isaac was not seen after that.